 The charges he faces, murder and manslaughter, fall under Oregon's Measure 11, which treats accused teens as adults and sets out mandatory minimum punishments.
 If Parrish is found guilty of murder, he will serve a minimum of 25 years in prison, but could be sentenced to longer.
 If he is found guilty of manslaughter in the first degree, his sentence will be at least 10 years.
 If he is found innocent, he will have served two years in jail.

 The trial date has been set over until Feb.
 1, 2013.

 Whatever the outcome, grief will endure for the family that lost a beloved daughter, granddaughter, sister and niece.
-Many hearts were broken when Yashanee’s bright light went suddenly dark.
+Hearts were broken when Yashanee disappeared.

 "She was an incredibly charming and friendly young lady," says Elizabeth Jensen principal of Open Meadow Middle School.
 "She was a big, magnetic personality."